 - Comments count by year

 - Most comments by Authors with comment count

 - Last 7 days comments

 - Total comments stats including total posts, total comments, total unique authors, total unique emails and IPs

 - List of all inbuilt and custom post types created

 To learn more about this plugin, visit the plugin website here: WP Show Stats

 Congratulations!
 Now you know how to display stats about your blog to visitors, registered site users, or add enhanced blog stats for admin purposes.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been certified, tested, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, reviewed, or advertised on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
+This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been tested, certified, or reviewed by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.

-Did you find this article useful?
-Feel free to share this information with others using the social buttons below.
+Did you enjoy this article?
+Feel free to share this article with others using the links below.